EOTSIO/EOTS/contracts/dice/README.md

 Before playing all players deposit funds into their @dice account just like the @exchange contract

-1. Player 1 proposes to bet 1 eot and submits SHA256(secret1)
+1. Player 1 proposes to bet 1 EOTS and submits SHA256(secret1)
-2. Player 2 proposes to bet 1 eot and submits SHA256(secret2)
+2. Player 2 proposes to bet 1 EOTS and submits SHA256(secret2)

 Because Player 1 and 2 bet equal amounts their orders are matched and the game begins.